 Global changes of political, financial or climatic nature, make food production chains vulnerable and are expected to have major impacts on global and local economies.
 Planet earth as well as metropolitan clusters face problems with respect to their food supply and waste removal, for example, how to produce enough food and keep the local and global system environmentally sustainable?

 Other nearby perspectives are the use of embedded systems in our food production and living systems.
 For example in smart greenhouses, in kitchens and fridges.

 Advice for policy ministries and small and large companies

-All these parties are aware of the developments in the Big Data landscape and do not know yet how to deal with them.
+All these parties are aware of the developments in the Data science landscape and do not know yet how to deal with them.
 Wageningen University & Research helps to develop strategies for implementation and validation.
-Wageningen University & Research is also instrumental in bringing Big Data technologies forward, while supporting the (inter)national Agri&Food economy and policy makers to set and realize their (inter)national agenda’s.
+Wageningen University & Research is also instrumental in bringing Data science forward, while supporting the (inter)national Agri&Food economy and policy makers to set and realize their (inter)national agenda’s.